hiddify/hiddify.com/docs/privacy-policy.md

 - Addresses (residential and business)
 - Telephone numbers
-- Payment details (credit card numbers, bank account info, billing records) We don’t store sensitive data and engineered systems avoid this.
+- Payment details (credit card numbers, bank account info, billing records) We don’t store sensitive data.

 No logs are collected on online activities such as: